hjacobcarlson/syllabi/mass-incarceration-syllabus.md

 ---

-## Week 12, 11/21: Effects of crime on communities
+## Week 12, 4/30: Effects of crime on communities

-*Perceptions of crime, Gentrification, how crime affects communities*

 **Reading:**